cairo-book/cairo-book/src/ch03-03-custom-data-structures.md

 It should:

-- Allow us to append items at the end
+- Allow us to append items at the end.
-- Let us access any item by index
+- Let us access any item by index.
-- Allow setting the value of an item at a specific index
+- Allow setting the value of an item at a specific index.
-- Return the current length
+- Return the current length.

 We can define this interface in Cairo like: